JuhaKarvanen/simulating_counterfactuals/README.md

 Files:
 - section4_setup.R, Setting up the simulation with linear Gaussian models (Section 4 in the paper)
 - section4_run.R, Running the simulation with linear Gaussian models
-- section4_run.bash, the array job instructions (SLURM).
+- section4_run.bash, the array job instructions (SLURM) for section4_run.R.
 - section5.R, Example of fairness evaluation in credit scoring (Section 5 in the paper)